-Four brand new £5 coins issued to celebrate The Tower of London!
+Four more £5 coins issued to celebrate The Tower of London!

-Built during the Norman Conquest in 1066, Her Majesty’s Royal Palace and fortress of the Tower of London has been used as a prison, jewel house, mint and even a menagerie.
+Built during the Norman Conquest in 1066, His Majesty’s Royal Palace and fortress of the Tower of London has been used as a prison, jewel house, mint and even a menagerie.

 It’s been home to kings and queens, thieves and traitors and lions and bears.